ventus-ag/docs/_docs/tutorials/creating-custom-images.md

 ---
-title: How to create and delete custom images in Ventus Cloud
+title: Creating custom images in Ventus Cloud
 description: How to create and delete custom images in Ventus Cloud
 tags: [ featured, tutorial ]
 # permalink: /creating-custom-images/